BayLab/MarineGenomics2022/docs/01-Week1_intro.md

 In jetstream we launch what they call an "instance" which is a small allocation that specifies how much memory you need and reflects how much computing you might do (we'll guide you through this).

-You'll find the jetstream login [here](https://exosphere.jetstream-cloud.org/exosphere/loginpicker)
+You'll find the Jetstream login [here](https://jetstream2.exosphere.app/exosphere/home)

-Navigate to the login with xsede tab in the upper right
+To log in first click on the "add allocations" button

 <img src="./figs/jetstream/Fig1.png" width="100%" />

+Then click "add XSEDE account"

 <img src="./figs/jetstream/Fig2.png" width="100%" />